davidraker/volttron-platform-driver/docs/source/platform-driver-agent.rst

 * **Device Configuration (one per device):** settings for the driver to manage an individual device.
 * **Registry (up to one per device):** contains the settings for each individual data point for a device or class of device.
-Some protocols (e.g, BACnet) may require one registry per individual device, but often one registry may be shared by multiple devices of the same model.
+Some protocols (e.g, BACnet) may require one registry per individual device, but often with other protocols one registry may be shared by multiple devices of the same model.

 Platform Driver Agent Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^